ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/validation/post-recipe-page-3.png">
   <img src="docs/images/validation/post-recipe-page-4.png">

+</details>

 The errors identified were all related to Summernote widget that is used in the recipe form.
-Since the errors resulted from Summernote codes, these were left untouched.
+Since the errors resulted from Summernote codes, these were not addressed.
 However, these errors do not affect the functionality of the application.

-</details>

 <details>
   <summary>Update Recipe Page - Errors identified for Summernote fields</summary>